 While it might seem a bit taxing to provide all this documentation, it benefits you in the end, as you won’t end up with a monthly mortgage payment that you can’t afford.

-But before we get too deep in the weeds, let’s discuss what a verification of your income and assets entails and what documents you’ll need to ensure a smooth home buying process.
+But before we get too deep in the weeds, let’s discuss what asset statements are and what a verification of your income and assets entails.

 In order to confirm your income, a mortgage lender will request a few documents.
 A good way to remember the documentation you’ll need is to remember the 2-2-2 rule:

-- Two years of tax returns (federal and income)
+- 2 years of tax returns (federal and state)

 Additionally, you should have records at the ready of your most recent checking account statements, current savings account statements, monthly debt obligations and statements from any other loans you may have (personal, student, auto, etc.) and your most recent credit card statements.

 In many instances, the documents you’ll need to verify your assets and income – checking and savings account statements, retirement account statements, brokerage statements and W2s, for example – can be easily requested from your bank, your broker or your employer.

 However, for any non-liquid assets you own, you’ll likely need to provide documentation from when you first purchased it or certificates of ownership in order to have them be considered a legitimate part of your asset portfolio.
 For any gift funds you decide to use toward buying a home, you’ll need a gift letter verifying its origins and making it clear that the money isn’t a loan that the prospective borrower will eventually have to pay back.